 Replication of Cued recall Studies

 To test whether cued recall data scored using lrd could successfully replicate human coded data, we conducted two one-way Analysis of Variance (ANOVA) models which tested whether recall cued-rates differed between the 7 scoring types (the 6 lrd scoring criteria ranging from 0-5 plus the human coded data).
 For completeness, means, 95% CI’s, and Cohen’s d effect size indices for all comparisons are reported in Tables 2 and 3.
 Starting with the Maxwell and Buchanan (2020) dataset, a significant effect of scoring type was detected between the human coded data and the lrd scored, F(6, 1320) = 558.12, MSE = 3115.42, p < .001, η2G = .264.
-However, post-hoc analyses indicated that this effect was largely driven by differences between the higher Levenshtein distances (i.e., scored using a cutoff of 3 or greater) and the human coded data such that data (ts ≥ 3.19, ds ≥ 0.29).
+However, post-hoc analyses indicated that this effect was largely driven by differences between the higher Levenshtein distances (i.e., scored using a cutoff of 3 or greater) and the human coded data (ts ≥ 3.19, ds ≥ 0.29).
 Recall rates from the lrd scored data did not significantly differ from the human coded data (M = 54.14) when lrd scoring used a Levenshtein distance of 0 (M = 50.23), 1 (M = 52.14), or 2 (M = 53.37; ts ≤ 1.23, ps ≥ .21).

-Next, for the Maxwell and Huff (in press) dataset, a significant effect of scoring type was also detected, F(6, 666) = 1433.93, MSE = 14.82, p = < .001, η2G = .529.
+Next, for the Maxwell and Huff (in press) dataset, a significant effect of scoring type was also detected, F(6, 666) = 1433.93, MSE = 14.82, p < .001, η2G = .529.
 Post-hoc analyses again showed that this effect was largely driven by differences in mean recall between the human coded data (M = 43.96) data that was scored with lrd using a Levenshtein distance cutoff of 3 or greater, ts ≥ 3.86, ds ≥ 0.52.
 Recall rates did not differ between the human coded data and any of the other lrd cutoff points, ts ≤ 1.60, ps ≥ .11.
 Thus, using lrd to score participant responses did not result in significant changes in outcome across any of the experiments, particularly when an optimized scoring criterion as based on the sensitivity and specificity analyses was used.
 As such, these findings suggest that lrd is able to code cued recall data equivalently to human coders.

 Inter-Rater Reliability

 To test the inter-rater reliability between the original data and the rescored data, we computed κ values for all data sets at the individual trial level.
 These values were computed in R using the psych package (Revelle, 2020).
 The κ statistic ranges from -1 to 1, and inter-rater reliability is considered strong if κ exceeded .80 (Cohen, 1960).
 Beginning with the Maxwell and Buchanan (2020) data, a strong agreement was detected between the human coded data and response sets scored using Levenshtein distances of 0, 1, and 2, κs ≥ .96, with this agreement weakening when the data was scored using higher Levenshtein distances.
 The Maxwell and Huff (in press) dataset showed a similar pattern of agreement between coding methods, with strong agreement for Levenshtein distances less than 3, κs ≥ .94, and weaker agreement when more liberal scoring criteria were used (κs ≤ .85).
 Table 4 reports individual κ statistics for all comparisons within each dataset.
 Across datasets, reliability between human and lrd scored data was highest when a Levenshtein distance of 1 was used, and lowest when scoring used a Levenshtein distance of 5.
-As such, these results provide further evidence that using lrd to score cued recall responses results in output that is highly consistent with what is produced by human coders.
+These results provide further evidence that using lrd to score cued recall responses results in output that is highly consistent with what is produced by human coders.

-Free Recall Scoring Functions Validation
+Free-Recall Scoring Functions Validation